 I saw a book on the shelf today at Barnes & Noble.
 It was called “Disease to Please.”
 I didn’t pick it up.
 Why?
 The person doesn’t get it.
 (Just like the guy who wrote “Don’t Sweat the Small Stuff.
 It’s All Small Stuff.”)
 The book might be helpful, but the title spreads a very bad idea virus.

-Take away the giving part, and in the vernacular, you have a jerk….
+…take away the giving part, and in the vernacular, you have a jerk.

-As soon as the person stops being helpful, kind, loving, supportive, nurturing to others, they lose the other half of who they were.
+As soon as the person stops being helpful, kind, loving, supportive, and nurturing to others, they lose the other half of who they were.
 The half of them that IS powerful and useful.

-The influential person has a strong desire to please… and if they are going to be influential, that extends to the desire to help (for both altruistic and selfish purposes) others be happy, feel better, and be useful as a human.
-This desire to help, to create value, to love will often be paired with some kind of pain and no one should tell this person to try and squelch the feelings of being rebuffed, rejected or hurt.
+The influential person has a strong desire to please and if they are going to be influential, that extends to the desire to help (for both altruistic and selfish purposes) others be happy, feel better, and be useful as a human.
+This desire to help, to create value, and to love will often be paired with some kind of pain and no one should tell this person to try and squelch the feelings of being rebuffed, rejected, or hurt.
 That IS the healthy and normal response.
 These are the feelings that generate the empathic response.

 The Cornerstone of Motivation

-Question: Can a person of influence, someone with great empathy, also be intense, tough-as-nails, focused, able to self-satisfy at many levels?
+Question: Can a person of influence – someone with great empathy – also be intense, tough-as-nails, focused, able to self-satisfy at many levels?
 Of course.
 People are allowed to have as many characteristics as they can…empathy is simply the cornerstone of motivating others.

-Fact: If you are empathetic, you will have the instant reservoir to tap into to create change in other people’s lives.
+Legend Point: If you are empathetic, you will have the instant reservoir to tap into to create change in other people’s lives.
 This doesn’t mean you will successfully utilize your reservoir, it just means that you don’t have to work on building it!

 So what is the big deal with something as touchy feely as empathy?
 Well, if you’re truly wondering, then it would be useful to begin working on empathy.